William Morrison, 1st Viscount Dunrossil

 Morrison was the son of a Scottish farmer, born in the small village of Torinturk, Argyll.
 He attended George Watson's College and then went on to the University of Edinburgh; his studies were interrupted by World War I, where he served with the Royal Field Artillery and won the Military Cross.
-Training as a lawyer, Morrison was called to the bar in 1923 and began working as a private secretary to Thomas Inskip, the Solicitor General.
+Training as a lawyer, Morrison was called to the bar in 1923 and began working as a private secretary to Sir Thomas Inskip, the Solicitor-General.
 After several previous attempts, he was elected to the House of Commons in 1929, representing a constituency in Gloucestershire for the Conservative Party.

 In 1936, after several years as a junior minister, Morrison was made Minister of Agriculture and Fisheries by Stanley Baldwin.
 He also served as a minister under Neville Chamberlain and Winston Churchill, including as Minister of Food (1939–1940), Postmaster General (1940–1943), and Minister of Town and Country Planning (1943–1945).
 Morrison was elevated to the speakership following the 1951 general election.
 He was praised for his impartiality, especially during the heated debate on the Suez Crisis, and was raised to the viscountcy when his term ended.
 Lord Dunrossil became governor-general in 1960, on the nomination of Robert Menzies, but served only a year before dying in office.

-Early life
+Early life and career

 Morrison was born in Torinturk, Argyll, Scotland, the son of Marion (née McVicar) and John Morrison.
 His father was a farmer who had previously spent time working in South Africa's diamond industry.
 Morrison was educated at George Watson's College and the University of Edinburgh.
 He joined the British Army as an officer in the First World War and served with an artillery regiment in France, where he won the Military Cross.
 In 1919 he left the Army with the rank of captain.
 He married Katharine Swan in 1924, with whom he had four sons.

+Morrison was called to the English bar at the Inner Temple in 1923 and worked as private secretary to Sir Thomas Inskip, the Solicitor-General.
+He became a King's Counsel in 1934 and Recorder of Walsall in 1935.

 Political career

 Morrison was elected to the House of Commons as Conservative Member of Parliament (MP) for Cirencester and Tewkesbury in 1929.
-In Parliament he acquired the nickname "Shakes", from his habit of quoting from the works of William Shakespeare.
+In Parliament he was known as "Shakes", a nickname given him at Edinburgh when he was elected the University Bard for his Gaelic poetry and which stuck because of his prodigious memory for Shakespeare.